everycure-org/matrix/docs/src/infrastructure/compute_cluster.md

 We will provide `roles/container.developer` and `roles/iap.tunnelResourceAccessor` to everyone in the MATRIX project to enable cluster access.

+## Cluster Configuration

+### Cluster Setup
+The shared Kubernetes cluster is hosted in the hub project.
+Key configuration details include:

+- **Region**: `us-central1` (by default)
+- **Node Pools**: Configured with autoscaling enabled
+- **Network**: Shared VPC
+- **GPU nodes**: Currently not enabled but planning to add these as scale to 0 autoscaling group

+### Networking
+Networking between the hub and spoke projects leverages a shared VPC:
+- **VPC Name**: `matrix-hub-dev-nw`
+- **Subnets**: one per region, e.g. EU and US
+- **Firewall Rules**: Configured to allow necessary communication between the hub and spoke projects as well as outgoing HTTPs and incoming SSH via GCP IdP

+### Secrets

+We set all secrets in our `cloud_secrets` terraform module by grabbing our encrypted yaml file from the disk and creating cloud secrets for each of them.
 <!--
 ## Access and Permissions